 Most pecan bar recipes call for an egg or two, but these rich and nutty Honey Pecan Bars are completely egg-free.
-They’re rich, delicious, and sweet (but not cloyingly so).
-You can double the recipe and make these in a 13×9 inch pan.
-Unfortunately, I can’t remember where I found the original version.
-If you know, please shoot me an email or post it in the comments.
+They’re chewy, delicious, and sweet (but not cloyingly so).
+For such an easy recipe, they pack a ton of flavor.

 Brown Sugar & Honey Pecan Bars (No Eggs)